Foley’s two goals help send Tigers to 3A championship

 “I knew I had to do it for my seniors.
 For more games for them,” Foley said.
 “Also, my line mates do so much for me … I know I need to give back for them too, and do my part as well.”

-New Ulm turned up its offensive dial up midway through the second period and hit a few consecutive shots.
-But, Marshall goalie Lily Stelter saved the attempts and didn’t allow a puck to get past her.
+New Ulm dialed up its offense midway through the second period and with a flurry of shots on goal.
+But, Marshall goalie Lily Stelter saved the attempts and didn’t allow a puck to get past her in the frame.
+Stelter saved 11 of the 12 shots she faced on the day

 “I think we were on our heels a little bit.
 We weren’t really playing our game, and I don’t think that we were really as aggressive as we needed to be,” coach Foley said.
 “It almost felt like in our brains, we were trying to just not give up a goal instead of going in, and when we play that way, we’re not at our best.”

 Marshall was able to work around the Eagles’ defense and spent a majority of the first period in New Ulm territory.
-The Tigers had a string of shots in the final minutes, but the puck was either deflected by Brennan or hit the top bar of the goal.
+The Tigers had a string of shots in the final minutes, but the puck was either deflected by Brennan or hit the crossbar.

 New Ulm was limited to just one shot on goal in the first.